Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation: Results

 \section{Results}

-We are now prepared to characterise the time-evolution of the actions.
-We first examine the evolution of the distribution of actions in \autoref{subsec:J_dist}, and then study the properties of the time series describing individual stars rather than the full population in \autoref{subsec:del_J}.
+For characterising the time-evolution of stellar actions, we first define some statistical measures of the same at the beginning of \autoref{subsec:del_J}.
+We then study the properties of the time series describing individual stars rather than the full population.
 We discuss how the evolution varies with the environmental conditions under which stars are born in \autoref{subsec:density} and \autoref{subsec:radius}.
 In \autoref{subsec:initial_stars_comparison}, we compare the action evolution for two different population of stars.